oracle/tribuo/docs/release-notes/tribuo-v4-2-release-notes.md

 # Tribuo v4.2 Release Notes

-Tribuo 4.2 adds new models, ONNX export for several types of models, a reproducibility framework for recreating Tribuo models, along with several smaller improvements and bug fixes.
+Tribuo 4.2 adds new models, ONNX export for several types of models, a reproducibility framework for recreating Tribuo models, easy deployment of Tribuo models on Oracle Cloud, along with several smaller improvements and bug fixes.
 We've added more tutorials covering the new features along with multi-label classification, and further expanded the javadoc to cover all public methods.

 In Tribuo 4.1.0 and earlier there is a severe bug in multi-dimensional regression models (i.e., regression tasks with multiple output dimensions).